kdnelson/Skippyzon/README.md

 ### My notes

+Make the search bar on the home page find products Implement Bootstrap and style everything, especially product grid, syle by component and not .css files

-Add wait spinner on await middleware calls (add a temp pause till AWS services are attached) Use each folder indexes and call them.
-Add Jest with 1 unit test
+Add wait spinner on await middleware calls (add a temp pause till AWS services are attached) Add Jest with 1 unit test

-Implement Bootstrap and style everything, especially product grid, syle by component and not .css files Add red slid after an item delete from cart
+Add red slid after an item delete from cart
 Actions can use some better error checking
-Replace error popups with an error page or banner
-Make the search bar on the home page find products
-How to switch languages?
+Have action errors call error pages or activate error banners How to switch languages?
+Use elint with require() instead of import?